arxaqapi/takun.org/content/blog/partial-derivatives.md

 draft = false
-title = "What are partial derivatives?" slug = "partial-derivatives" date = 2021-09-05
+title = "What are partial derivatives?" slug = "partial-derivatives" date = 2021-09-19
 [taxonomies]
 tags = ["math"]
 [extra]
-summary = "Understanding how to calculate partial derivatives is fondamental to understand the maths behind machine learning algorithms."
+summary = "How does one calculate the partial derivatives of a multivariate function?"
 +++